paezha/Accessibility-Sobi-Hamilton/README.md

 improve equity.

-This paper is an example of open and reproducible research that uses only open software for transportation and statistical analysis (R. S.
-Bivand 2020; Lovelace 2021).
+This paper is an example of open and reproducible research that uses only open software for transportation and statistical analysis (Bivand 2020; Lovelace 2021).
 All data were obtained from publicly available sources and organized in the form of a data package.
-Following best practices in spatial data science (Brunsdon and Comber 2020), an open data product (Arribas-Bel et al. 2021) along with the code needed to reproduce, modify or extend the analysis are available for download.[1]
+Following best practices in spatial data science (Brunsdon and Comber 2020), an open data product (Arribas-Bel et al. 2021) along with the code needed to reproduce, modify or extend the analysis are available for download.[^1]

 # 2. Literature Review